grain-lang/grain-lang.org/src/stdlib/sys/file.md

 fdReaddir : (FileDescriptor) -> Array<DirectoryEntry>
 ```

-Read the entires of a directory.
+Read the entries of a directory.

 Parameters: